Desktop Analytics FAQ

 Windows diagnostic data from your computers is encrypted, sent to, and processed at Microsoft-managed secure data centers located in the United States.
-Our analysis of the Desktop Analytics-related data is then provided to you through the Desktop Analytics solution in the Azure portal.
-Desktop Analytics is supported in all Azure regions.
-Selecting an international Azure region doesn't prevent diagnostic data from being sent to and processed in Microsoft's secure data centers in the US.
+Microsoft provides the analysis of the Desktop Analytics-related data to you through the Desktop Analytics solution in the Azure portal.
+Desktop Analytics is supported in most regions where Log Analytics is available.
+If you select an international Azure region, your diagnostic data is still sent to and processed in Microsoft's secure data centers in the United States.

 Existing Windows Analytics customers